 There are 3 different social forms for foreign companies each with its pros and cons:

-Joint venture requires a Chinese partner,
+A joint venture requires a Chinese partner,

 Representative offices are easy to create and require no minimum capital.
 However, Chinese law strictly regulates the structure, including its purpose.
-It is therefore impossible with this type of structure to sell products or services, or even generate profits.
-The structure therefore only exists to represent and communicate for parent company in China,
+It is therefore impossible with this type of structure to sell products or services or even generate profits.
+The structure therefore only exists to represent and communicate for the parent company in China,

-The WFOE (Wholly Foreign Owned Enterprise) structure is the most permissive social form, but process leading to its creation is heavy and the minimum capital can be very high depending on the company’s sector of activity.
+The WFOE (Wholly Foreign Owned Enterprise) structure is the most permissive social form, but a process leading to its creation is heavy and the minimum capital can be very high depending on the company’s sector of activity.

 A fourth category should be included in this list, although it is not legally a social form itself: umbrella companies.
 They handle all the back office of your business and are able to recruit one of your employees under their name so you do not have to create a structure in China.
 They offer a turnkey solution allowing you to focus on your business.